Eduardodosanjos/Eduardodosanjos/README.md

 - My name is Eduardo Henrique

-- I'm a Data Science student 💻
+- I'm a Data Analist student 💻

 - I'm passionate about solving problems, learning, science and Technology.